panacloud-modern-global-apps/full-stack-serverless-cdk/step25_lambda_edge/README.md

 `npm i @aws-cdk/aws-s3`

 ### Step3: Setup Your lambda Edge function
-Its setup is almost same as normal lambda function.
+Following code will create a lambda edge function.Its setup is almost same as a normal lambda function.
 ```javascript
  const myFunc = new cloudfront.experimental.EdgeFunction(this, 'MyFunction', {
       runtime: lambda.Runtime.NODEJS_10_X,